sancovp/the_sanctuary_system/philosophy/ontology/TRANSPO/intro_to_TRANSPO.md

+# TRANSPO: Transportation Ontology
-# TRANSPO: Transcendental Relationship-based Automorphic NER and Symbolic Programming Ontology (aka Transportation Ontology)
+## AKA Transcendental Relationship-based Automorphic NER and Symbolic Programming Ontology

 **TRANSPO** is a novel ontology designed for robust and flexible knowledge representation, reasoning, and symbolic programming.
 It emphasizes the fundamental role of relationships in defining entities and their properties, enabling a highly structured and interconnected knowledge graph.